MindQuantum-HiQ/HiQsimulator/docs/tutorials/tutorials.local.rst

 .. note::
-    If you download the project code by copying or other methods, the directory pybind11 in the project is git Submodule, please make sure that the pybind11 source code is also downloaded correctly.
+    If you download the project code by copying or other methods, the directory pybind11 in the project is git Submodule, please make sure that the `pybind11 source code <https://github.com/pybind/pybind11>`__ is also downloaded correctly.
-    The source code for pybind11 is in `github <https://github.com/pybind/pybind11>`__

 How to Start Running
 ---------------------